Couple looking worried while checking their laptop

 According to the International Energy Agency turning down your thermostat by 1 °C would save around 7% of the energy you use for heating.
 Is worthwhile trying, isn’t it?

 In summer you can apply the same logic when using your AC.
 Air Conditioning accounts for about 17% of the average annual electric use in a household.
-Isn’t that crazy? and there are many ways you can reduce your home temperature naturally, like installing protection against the sun, airing the rooms in the morning and evening when it is cooler etc.
+There are many ways you can reduce your home temperature naturally, like installing protection against the sun, airing the rooms in the morning and evening when it is cooler etc.

 Actually one of the more natural ways to reduce the heat naturally is planting some trees in strategic